 We choose to use our facility to provide a safe place for community groups to meet.

 Al-Anon provides support for friends and families of alcoholics.
 In Al-Anon, members do not give direction or advice to other members.
-Instead, they share their personal experiences and stories, and invite other members to “take what they like and leave the rest”—that is, to determine for themselves what lesson they could apply to their own lives.
+Instead, they share their personal experiences and stories, and invite other members to determine for themselves what lesson they could apply to their own lives.

 Sunday at 7:00pm and Wednesday at 10:00am